+Do you worry about staying healthy during work-related travel?
 It is hard enough to keep your health on track with access to a kitchen at home and a well stocked refrigerator.
-What happens when one has to travel outside for work?
+What happens when one has to travel outside?
 While you do not have to worry about the hassle of preparing food, you face other constraints – You are pretty much limited to whatever food is provided.
 The food is provided at fixed timings which limits your ability to eat based on your hunger levels.
 You also need to be mentally sharp and can’t afford to let hunger distract you.

 Here are some ideas to make healthy choices while operating within those constraints.

 Consider this – There is usually just one hotel employee managing the breakfast counter.
 She/he is already busy getting the coffee ready, refreshing all items, cleaning counters, etc. They are quite overworked.
 Yet, the hotel has to to give the appearance of plenty of food choices to eat.
 A hotel breakfast is thus a combination of healthy (time consuming) and junk (packaged) dishes.
 If you avoid being distracted by the unhealthy and focus on choosing healthy options, you are off to a good start to the day.

 Choose fresh food like hot oatmeal.
 It is very encouraging to see most Hampton Inn and Holiday Inn serve steel cut oatmeal regularly.
 You can sweeten it to your preference and top it with chopped fruits and nuts to your taste.